This document is intented for Apple Pay in your iOS native application. For Apple Pay in your web application please see the

 1. Accept Apple Pay in App

-Obtain an Apple Merchant ID by registering for a new identifier in the Apple Developer portal.
+Obtain an Apple Merchant ID by in the Apple Developer portal.

 Complete the form by providing a description and an identifier.
 The description is for your reference and can be updated later.
 It is recommended to use your app's name as the identifier for example merchant.{{YOUR_APP_NAME}}).